 - Help connect you to resources for transportation or housing

-Tell your doctor what bothers you most and what concerns you most.
-Tell your doctor what is important to you.
-Give your doctor a copy of your living will or health care proxy.
+Tell your provider what bothers and concerns you most, and what issues are most important to you.
+Give your provider a copy of your living will or health care proxy.

 Ask your provider what palliative care services are available to you.
 Palliative care is almost always covered by health insurance, including Medicare or Medicaid.
 If you do not have health insurance, talk to a social worker or the hospital's financial counselor.